nithinganesh1/my_os/README.md

-# 🧠 Nithin's OS Building Skill Checklist
+# 🧠OS Building Skill Checklist

 This checklist outlines all the skills needed and learned while building a custom OS using the Linux kernel.